GreenRiver355FullStackWebDevelopment/355-props-RMarx1456/README.md

 4. Pass props from the container component to the presentational component.

 - Pass the current restaurant being iterated over in the map function as a prop to the Restaurant component.
 Use the prop key restaurant to pass this value:
+- Note: When rendering a list of components using .map(), always include a unique key prop such as key={restaurant.id} to help React track elements efficiently.

 <details>
   <summary>Click Here to view solution</summary>